brainfoolong/cryptojs-aes-php/README.md

 * Encrypt any value in PHP  (object/array/etc...) - Everything that can be passed to `json_encode`
 * Decrypt in PHP/Javascript, doesn't matter where you have encrypted the values

-## Upgrade Info
-Breaking changes: This library has changed to PSR-4 namespaces as of 7.
-April 2020.
-Also parameters and behaviour has changed to the previous version.
-For the old version of this library head to the [legacy branch](https://github.com/brainfoolong/cryptojs-aes-php/tree/legacy).

 ## How to use
 ###### PHP | See [dist/example-php.php](https://github.com/brainfoolong/cryptojs-aes-php/blob/master/dist/example-php.php)
 You need the file `src/CryptoJsAes.php`